 The signs and symptoms usually resolve on their own.
 However, the virus can remain viable for many months in the body.
 For example, Zika virus can be found in the eyes and the semen for many months even if symptoms have resolved.
-It can infect the fetus at almost anytime the mother becomes infected during pregnancy, with microcephaly (small head) and other birth defects such as delayed development, intellectual disability and neurological abnormalities as possible outcomes of the infection for the fetus.
+It can infect the fetus at almost any time if the mother becomes infected during pregnancy, with microcephaly (small head) and other birth defects such as delayed development, intellectual disability, and neurological abnormalities as possible outcomes of the infection for the fetus.

 Because the virus remains viable in the body even months after symptoms resolve, the infected person may still transmit the Zika viruses by sexual contact to others; over time, however, the risk of infection decreases.
 Researchers are trying to determine how long people are infective to others.